Jekwwer/markdown-docs-kit/STYLEGUIDE.md

   Applies consistent style rules to Markdown files as configured in `.markdownlint.json` and `.markdownlintignore`.
 - **Pre-commit Hooks:**
   The `.pre-commit-config.yaml` is set up to run various checks, including formatting and linting, before commits.
+- **Yamllint:**
+  Validates YAML files during the pre-commit process to ensure they adhere to defined formatting rules.

 ## Commit Message Conventions